monibahmed/mymind/content/home/home.md

 -   Setup submenus
 -   Setup toc / book type for writing
 -   Setup tags and categories to be in sync with emacs
+-   Setup git / magit for push to publish automatically
+-   Enable contact information, link to LinkedIn page
+-   Find spell checker and use grammarly for posts
+-   Add resume / CV
+-   Add engineering section